Alex Maymind

 Assistant Professor, Architecture

-Maymind works on, thinks about, and writes about architectural institutions and institutionality in the postwar period.
-His research investigates changes to architectural knowledge and pedagogy in the context of the American research economy after 1968.
-His published books include Revisiting Revisiting (2015), and his essays have appeared in Possible Mediums, and in periodicals including Log, Pool, The Real Review, Thresholds, and Pidgin.
 Maymind’s design and creative work is characterized by an interest in conceiving of history as that which can be reanimated and recomposed as an expanding archive of images, fragments, norms, and models through graphic reproduction, redrawing, and other tools of manipulation in order to create a space in which to reconsider such disciplinary clichés as precedent, originality, rigor, and repetition.
-His design work has been included in group exhibitions at schools including Harvard University, Yale University, The Ohio State University, and the Graham Foundation.
+His design work has been exhibited in Inscriptions: Architecture Before Speech at Harvard University Graduate School of Design, The Drawing Show at Yale University School of Architecture, REJECTED: Architectural Drawings and Their Stories at The Ohio State University Knowlton School of Architecture, and Treatise: Why Write Alone? at the Graham Foundation for Advanced Studies in the Fine Arts, among others.

 Read more